scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

     * Simpler release procedure
     * No more mistakes / confusion
 * A new version every commit (both commits since last tag and git hash encoded)
-  - binaries no longer incorrectly "cache" when installing from pip directly from git
+    * Binaries no longer incorrectly "cache" when installing from pip directly from git
 * SDists and wheels contain the version file/number just like normal

 If you want to set a template, you can control the details of this file if